archeofoss/archeofoss/2022/panel-proposals.md

 layout: article-slim
 ---

-All panel proposals submitted for the 2022 edition of ArcheoFOSS will be published here.

-For the 2022 edition, a [**special repository**](https://github.com/archeofoss/af2022) has been activated on [GitHub](https://github.com/) where all panel proposals will be published.
+A [**special repository**](https://github.com/archeofoss/af2022) has been activated on [GitHub](https://github.com/) where all panel presentations and paper proposals will be published.
 Within this space it will be possible for everyone to comment and make suggestions on the various proposals.

 ## 1. Maps to the past.
 Open digital approaches to the investigation of historical maps